 As required by state law, any deductible, copayment, and/or coinsurance, whichever applies to you, will be waived for diagnosis and treatment related to COVID-19 when the services are performed by a preferred provider or a non-preferred provider.
 There is one exception.
-Effective on or after your renewal beginning January 2, 2024, when you are enrolled in a high deductible health plan with a health savings account, your deductible will apply to these covered services.
+When you are enrolled in a high deductible health plan with a health savings account, your deductible will apply to these covered services.
 Otherwise, any cost share amounts will not apply for these covered services.